aahowel3/A-Simplified-Method-to-Enrich-Tetrahymena-Micronuclear-DNA/README.md

 MAC reference genome is available at: https://www.ncbi.nlm.nih.gov/assembly/GCA_000189635.1 <br />
 rDNA reference genome is available at: https://www.ebi.ac.uk/ena/browser/view/X54512  <br />
 to create the combined referenced concatenated the MIC, MAC, and rDNA references with "cat"

+** New MAC reference includes rDNA minichromosome as chromosome 181 "In total, we obtained a 103.3 Mb T. thermophila MAC genome assembly consisting of 181 complete chromosomes (Figure 1), named from 1 to 181 by their order along the 5 MIC chromosomes (chr181 for rDNA minichromosome)"
+** no reference to mitochondrial chromosome - add that in manually

 # Fisher's exact tests 03
 ./fishers_exact_03/fishers_rerun_2_03a.sh runs the MIC and MAC FACS against the combined refernece plus rDNA reference <br />